kovidgoyal/kitty/docs/index.rst

 * **Horizontal** -- All windows are shown side-by-side
 * **Vertical** -- All windows are shown one below the other

-You can switch between layouts using the |sc_next_layout| key combination.
+You can switch between layouts using the :sc:`next_layout` key combination.
 You can also create shortcuts to select particular layouts, and choose which layouts you want to enable/disable, see |kitty.conf| for examples.

 You can resize windows inside layouts.
-Press |sc_start_resizing_window| to enter resizing mode and follow the on-screen instructions.
+Press :sc:`start_resizing_window` to enter resizing mode and follow the on-screen instructions.
 In a given window layout only some operations may be possible for a particular window.
 For example, in the Tall layout you can make the first window wider/narrower, but